-Seven years after the ratification of the Paris Agreement in 2015, the trend in global GHG emissions is still on the rise.
-A decrease in the level of these emissions was recorded at the beginning of 2020 because of the pandemic spread of COVID-19.
-Nevertheless, emissions have quickly recovered to their pre-pandemic value to reach levels never recorded .
-However, the overall wealth of countries is also increasing.
-Gross Domestic Product (GDP) is used to measure the size and economic growth of a country, or in other words, its level of wealth .
-Of course, the value of GDP in some countries is growing faster than in others.
-While that of others evolves rather downwards.
+Seven years after the ratification of the Paris Agreement in 2015, global GHG emissions are still on the rise.
+A drop was recorded in early 2020 following the pandemic spread of COVID-19.
+Nevertheless, emissions quickly returned to their pre-pandemic levels, reaching levels never recorded before .
+However, countries’ overall wealth is also increasing.
+Gross Domestic Product (GDP) is used to measure a country’s size and economic growth, or in other words, its level of wealth .
+Of course, some countries GDP is growing faster than others.
+While in others, the value of GDP tends to fall.
 However, overall, the average value of GDP has been rising since the 2nd World War.
-Traditionally, if GDP stagnates or declines, then the country is in recession, in other words, the country is in a bad situation!
-However, in 2017, 82% of the new wealth created in the world ended up in the bank accounts of the 1% of the wealthiest people , which has widened inequalities.
+Traditionally, if GDP stagnates or falls, then the country is in recession; in other words, things are going badly!
+However, in 2017, 82% of the new wealth created worldwide ended up in the bank accounts of the wealthiest 1% of people , deepening inequality.

-Many might think that we would bury ourselves in a perpetual recession, but the defenders of degrowth advocate a profound transformation of the values of the economy and this, intentionally .
-We would be transitioning away from capitalism and economic growth as a political priority.
-The priority would be to meet human needs while respecting the biophysical limits of the planet and reducing social inequalities.
-This theory, which interests environmental militants, academics, and politicians, position itself at the anti-pole of capitalism and even criticizes the concept of sustainable development.
-For degrowthers, it is impossible to continue to grow economies even by integrating clean technologies and energies.
+Many might think we’re in a kind of perpetual recession, but supporters of degrowth are advocating a profound transformation of economic values, and they’re doing it intentionally .
+The transition would be away from capitalism and economic growth as a political priority.
+The priority would be to meet real human needs while respecting the planet’s biophysical limits and reducing social inequalities.
+This current of thought, which appeals to environmental activists, academics and politicians, is positioned at the anti-pole of capitalism and even criticizes the concept of sustainable development.
+For degrowth specialists, it’s impossible to continue growing economies even with the integration of clean technologies and energies.

-After all, in an open letter signed by more than 11 000 scientists, they declare that the planet is “clearly and unequivocally” in a state of climate emergency.
-Then, this state of emergency is “intimately linked to excessive consumption in affluent countries” .
+After all, in an open letter signed by over 11,000 scientists, they declare that the planet is “clearly and unequivocally” in a state of climate emergency.
+And this state of emergency is “intimately linked to excessive consumption in affluent countries” .

-Degrowthers would answer that the cessation of consumption would be in sectors that are useless or that do not improve human well-being and not in all sectors.
-The measure of GDP is not a measure of the well-being of the country’s population, but exclusively of the size of its economy.
-Although the installation of a petrochemical plant is positive for the country’s GDP, the emanation of its toxic particles is rather negative for the health of communities and the environment.
-And that, the GDP does not consider!
-This indicator does not measure the added and lost social value such as that of the skills and knowledge of the working population and the depletion of resources.
-Over the years, we have built a complex economic system that moves away from its primary purpose of meeting human needs.
-Then, several countries that increased their GDP, failed to reduce their GHG emissions.
-So, the decoupling has failed .
+Degrowth specialists would reply that consumption would be stopped in sectors that are useless or do not improve human well-being, not in all sectors.
+GDP is not a measure of the well-being of a country’s population, but exclusively of the size of its economy.
+While the installation of a petrochemical plant is positive for the country’s GDP, the emanation of its toxic particles is rather negative for the health of communities and the environment.
+And GDP doesn’t take that into account!
+It doesn’t take into account the social value added and lost, such as the skills and knowledge of the workforce, and the depletion of resources.
+Over the years, we’ve built up a complex economic system that is drifting away from its primary objective of meeting human needs.
+And many countries that have increased their GDP have failed to reduce their GHG emissions – a failed decoupling .

-Sustainable development and green growth policies have so far failed to address environmental challenges and put us on the path to limiting temperature warming to 1.5 degrees Celsius.
-Nevertheless, if the questions raised by degrowth are relevant, the answers are not yet fully satisfactory: how to judge what is a need and what is superfluous?
+Sustainable development and green growth policies have so far failed to address environmental challenges and put us on track to limit global warming to 1.5 degrees Celsius.
+Nevertheless, while the questions raised by degrowth are relevant, the answers are not yet fully satisfactory: how do we judge what is a need and what is superfluous?
 What would be the repercussions on the countries of the South and on vulnerable populations?
 How can these policies be implemented on a large scale?
-Indeed, the theory of degrowth has limitations and may seem like a radical idea.
-However, if we do not act quickly to reverse the current trend, global GDP could fall by 30% per capita by 2100 compared to if there were no global warming, and this is beyond our control, as a result of the impacts of climate change on human populations .
+Indeed, the theory of degrowth has its limits and may seem like a radical idea.
+However, if we don’t act quickly to reverse the current trend, global GDP could fall by 30% per capita by 2100 compared to if there were no global warming, and this is beyond our control, as a result of the impacts of climate change on human populations .
 What we’re going to have to deal with is degrowth!

-It is a whole degrowth that will be imposed on us!
-We often hear people say that they are tired, stressed, and need to slow down or take a break.
-Degrowth also means slowing down.
-Even if we don’t apply this concept on a global scale, its ideas are worth thinking about at the individual level.
-Rethinking our speeds and ways of consuming, assessing the quality of our human relationships, reviewing our relationship with transport and travel, and asking ourselves what place our leisure and passions occupy in our lives could give way to a more relaxing daily life.
-As a Western society, we might have to give up some acquired material goods, but if it’s to have more free time, to connect more with others, and navigate a more equitable society, it might be worth it.
+We often hear people say they’re tired, stressed and need to slow down or take a break.
+Degrowth is also about slowing down.
+Even if we don’t apply this concept on a global scale, its ideas are worth thinking about on an individual scale.
+Rethinking our speeds and ways of consuming, assessing the quality of our human relationships, reviewing our relationship with transport and travel, and asking ourselves what place our hobbies and passions occupy in our lives could make way for a more restful daily routine.
+As a Western society, we might have to give up some of our acquired material goods, but if it’s for the sake of having more free time, being more connected with others and navigating a more equitable society, it might just be worth it.